antmx/MMT-Tech-Test/README.md

  - added unit tests around the OrdersController methods.
  - used stored procedures instead of hard-coded SQL.
  - formatted the JSON dates as per the spec
+ - moved the GetInfo aggregation logic out of the OrdersController into a separate injectable class

 Regards,